-To facilitate efficient planning of resources, and the effective and efficient purchase, delivery and final disposition of Services, Goods and Works, the Divisions of GGGI shall prepare and maintain annual procurement plans for Procurement exceeding USD10,000.
-The Head of Procurement shall consolidate the procurement plans, based on information approved, in accordance with the DoA, and obtained from the Divisions and Departments.
+To facilitate efficient planning of resources, and the effective and efficient purchase, delivery and final disposition of Services, Goods and Works, the Divisions of GGGI shall prepare and maintain annual procurement plans.
+The Head of Procurement shall consolidate the procurement plans, based on information obtained from the Divisions and Departments.